-A written report (printed out on paper) should be handed in to the instructor before 13.15, Thursday, November 20.
+The report should be sent in to BILDA before 17.00, Wednesday, November 25.
 Note that this deadline is sharp.
-(Note that the assignment is completely voluntary, but that a correct report that is handed in in time will grant you bonus points at the final exam.)
+(Note that the assignment is completely voluntary, but that a correct report that is handed in in time, and a completed peer review, will grant you bonus points at the final exam.)